 As I did so, I realized once again that most places aren’t holy because of their history, or their political or theological stances, or even the beauty of their art.
 Instead they are sacred because they speak to us through some mysterious language of the spirit, one that we learn not through study, but through osmosis.

 The Holy Trinity Church was a good place to sit in silence.
-And isn’t that perhaps the most valuable thing holy places offer us?
+And that’s perhaps the most valuable thing holy sites offer us.